XinyuanLu00/PsychologyRS_Paper_List/README.md

-# Unexpectedness RecSys and Psychology in RecSys
+# Unexpectedness RecSys and Personality based RecSys
-This is a paper list for Diversity in RecSys and Psychology in RecSys.
+This is a paper list for Personality based RecSys and Unexpectedness in RecSys.

 ## Personality based RecSys:
 ### Survey: